What is biotin?

 Because food-processing techniques like cooking can render biotin ineffective, raw or less-processed versions of these foods contain more active biotin.

-While biotin is necessary for normal body function, and supplements may help pregnant women and some people with diabetes, there is still not enough data available to support supplementation or claims about healthy hair, skin, or nails.
+While biotin is necessary for normal body function, and supplements may help pregnant women and some people with diabetes, there still isn’t enough data available to support supplementation or claims about healthy hair, skin, or nails.